 - Legal absences that started on or after 1 August 2016

-The duration of studies will automatically be extended only if the student has registered as non-attending for the academic term in question and the legal reason for absence has been recorded in the student register based on a document delivered by the student.
+The duration of studies will automatically be extended only if the student has registered as non-attending for the academic term in question.
 The duration of studies will be extended by one term if the student has registered as non-attending for that term and the period of absence applies to at least one day of that term.

 The new expiration date of the right to study is saved to the student register based on the documents submitted by the student.

 Extension of the right to study due to other reasons

 The most important document when applying for an extension to the right to study is a detailed and feasible plan for completing your studies.